brdv/prodtest-demo/README.md

 Follow the guide below to setup and start the project.

-1. Once all prerquisites are installed, make sure you have a docker kubernetes cluster running following [this guide](https://docs.docker.com/desktop/kubernetes/#enable-kubernetes).
+1. Once all prerequisites are installed, make sure you have a docker kubernetes cluster running following [this guide](https://docs.docker.com/desktop/kubernetes/#enable-kubernetes).

 2. Next make sure the docker-desktop kubernetes context is selected for kubectl: